 1. Multiple Sleep Latency Test (MSLT)

->

-> This test occurs overnight in a hospital or sleep centre.
-A bunch of electrodes are connected to the scalp (after putting gel for impedance resistance purposes), from which brain activity is measured in the form of brain waves.
+This test occurs overnight in a hospital or sleep center.
+A bunch of electrodes is connected to the scalp (after putting gel for impedance resistance purposes), from which brain activity is measured in the form of brain waves.
 These waves are visible on the electroencephalogram (EEG) machine.

->

-> The amplitude and time between each full cycle decide whether the brain is denoting alpha, beta or gamma activity.
+The amplitude and time between each full cycle decide whether the brain is denoting alpha, beta or gamma activity.
 By studying these specific signals, it is possible to understand the emotion the person is experiencing.
 Due to the presence of audio and video recording equipment, the doctor also records any snoring sounds, bodily movements, and jerks.

 This analysis on a whole helps a doctor diagnose whether the patient is suffering from type 1 or type 2 narcolepsy.